xaviermerino/ECE1552/ControlStructures/Readme.md

 ```

-A `switch` statement is another way of using conditional to control the program flow.
+A `switch` statement is another way of using conditionals to control the program flow.
 It's syntax differs greatly from the `if` statement's.
 We are going to rewrite the program above using a `switch` statement.
 Try it out [here](http://cpp.sh/5stgk).

 ```c++
 #include <iostream>